jhusak/avgcart_avfplay/README.md

-**The AVF movie player for AVG CART that PLAYS SOUND WITHOUT HISSLE and HUM.**
+**The AVF movie player for AVG CART that PLAYS SOUND WITHOUT HISSLE or HUM.**
 --

 Original from Avery Lee, modified foe AVGCART by (who?)